techinessoverloaded/progress-dialog/README.md

 ## Steps to add ProgressDialog Library to your Android Studio Project

 **Make Sure that you are using Gradle version 7.0 and above and JDK Version 11**</br></br>
-Include the following code in your Project-level **build.gradle** file at the end of repositories:
+Include the following code in your Project-level Gradle Build file at the end of repositories:

+**Gradle Groovy DSL (If you have build.gradle file):**
 ```groovy
 allprojects {
 		repositories {